 Property and contents coverage would replace business equipment, tools and supplies (business stuff) that are lost, destroyed or damaged (e.g. laptops etc.).
 But individual tutors often don’t have much “stuff”, and may just have a laptop whose value may be less than a standard deductible.
 Likewise, business interruption coverage would only be applicable if you have property coverage and an insured loss makes you unable to continue operating.
 Especially if you are self-employed and work from home, these types of coverage may not be necessary.

 Of course, if you run a tutoring agency with an office, and a number of employees or sub-contractors, your situation might be very different.
 In this case, you would want coverage for your office (if you own it), your business contents, business interruption, and tenants liability if you accidentally damage your rented space.
 You may also have a need for non-owned auto liability if you have employees using their own vehicles to visit students.

 Depending on the size of your tutoring business and other details about your business, you could get a tutors insurance package starting at $50 a month.
-Call one of our business insurance experts today for a no-obligation quote.
+Call one of our business insurance brokers today for a no-obligation quote.